tidbcloud/prisma-adapter/integration-test/README.md

 ### Clean the environment

 the @prisma/client dependency will be added during the integration test, so you need to remove it after the test is done.

+# Test version

+As prisma has break change, the test is different too.
+- test-old.js: prisma <= 6.4.0
+- test.js: prisma >= 6.6.0